 10. Hyper-local marketplaces: nobody found the silver bullet for European expansion

-A large portion of the early stage marketplaces I meet are marketplaces with a local component, so called “hyper-local marketplaces”.
+A large portion of the early-stage marketplaces I meet is marketplaces with a local component, so-called “hyper-local marketplaces”.
 By their nature, many are pushing for an “offline to online switch” as they enable users to book, rent or buy an “offline” service or product in a specific location, directly from a website or a mobile app.

 If you’re a hyper-local marketplace operating in Europe, the main takeaways here are:

 First, thoroughly assess where to start, preferably a big market (even if it’s not your home market).